gururajbhupal/ECE3400-Team15/Lab3/index.md

 This called for a rework of our wiring.
 The first of which was to free up digital pins for the radio transmitter, and the second of which was to free up analog pins for sensors later down the line.

 ### Adding a Mux
 We decided to implement a mux to switch between our analog inputs.
 The mux currently has our audio and IR sensors as well as all three of our wall sensors (a left wall sensor was added to map the maze correctly at some point).
 To switch the mux output we have a function *mux_select(int s2, int s1, int s0)* written as shown below.
+Note: Mux inputs which are not used are grounded.

 ```
 /*